 Joint Committee on Public Health

-Thank you for the opportunity to offer testimony on this important matter.
-If you have any questions, or require further information, please contact Michael Sroczynski, MHA’s Vice President of Government Advocacy, at (781) 262-6055 or firstname.lastname@example.org.
+Thank you for the opportunity to offer comments on these important matters.
+If you have any questions or concerns or require further information, please contact Michael Sroczynski, MHA’s Vice President of Government Advocacy, at (781) 262-6055 or email@example.com.